exonum/exonum-doc/src/get-started/java-binding.md

 deadline_height: 20000
 ```

-Enable Java runtime by specifying its identifier (`1`).
-Rust runtime is enabled
+Enable the Java runtime by specifying its identifier (`1`).
+The Rust runtime is
-by default:
+enabled by default:

 ```yaml
 runtimes:
   java: 1
 ```

 Add artifacts you want to deploy.
-For each artifact, you need to specify its
+For each artifact specify its
-name alias (as YAML key) and its runtime (using `runtime` field).
-Name aliases
+name alias (as a YAML key) and its runtime (using the `runtime` field).
+Name
-are used in other parts of configuration for readability and easier refactoring.
+aliases are used in other parts of the configuration for readability and easier
-Java artifacts also need name of the JAR file in the artifacts directory
+refactoring.
+Java artifacts also need the name of the JAR file in the
-in the `spec: artifact_filename` field.
-In our example we add the Java
+`spec: artifact_filename` field of the artifacts directory.
+The present example
-`cryptocurrency-demo` service, and two Rust services - the `timestamping` and
+shows how to add the Java `cryptocurrency-demo` service, and two Rust services -
-`time` oracle services.
+the `timestamping` and `time` oracle services.

 ```yaml
 artifacts: